syi0808/FCB/README.md

 ### How to use
 Alt + Space or Option + Space = toggle tooltip
 #### When turn on tooltip
-You can scroll through the tooltip while the Ctrl key is pressed.
+You can scroll through the tooltip while the Shift key is pressed.

 ### Get Setup
 ```shell